 The word gave Link a breath of encouragement as did the exasperated sound that escaped from Rivero's lips in response.

 It was a clear shot.
 Most people were now cowering in shops or out of sight as the assassins became the centre of attention.
-They probably thought that Link and his companions were just an extension of the various law enforcement troops that the King kept around the city.
-They wouldn't be too wrong in their estimations.

 "Nice work, Link," Kisho said with a tight smile.
 "Finish this."

 "Yes, sir," the younger man replied quietly, locking another arrow into place.
 The prey looked up at Link with wide, fear filled eyes that made something catch at his heart.
-He pushed it away and fingered the trigger.
+Link pushed it away and fingered the trigger.
 Emotion on the job, he knew, had to be shorn away until it was blunt like the sword that had taken a thousand-thousand kills.
 He didn't need it, especially not now.
-Passing the Test would gain him full acceptance into the assassins' circle.
+Passing the Trial would gain him full acceptance into the assassins' circle.
 They were his life and he needed their approval.